List of Hong Kong national security cases: Handover protest (1 July 2020)

 Thousands of protesters gathered on Hong Kong Island on 1 July 2020, the twenty-third anniversary of the handover of Hong Kong, in opposition to the NSL which had come into effect in the late evening of the previous day.
 The 1 July march was banned by the police for the first time.
+Police displayed purple flags to warn protesters against violations of the NSL.

 The first arrest for an alleged breach of the national security law was made by police in Causeway Bay, where a man had been found to be in possession of a Hong Kong independence flag.
 On one photo posted by police on Twitter, he was seen wearing a black T-shirt with the words "Free Hong Kong" written on it.
 Netizens found that in a photo, two barely visible words, "no to", were written in front of the printed words "Hong Kong independence".
 A girl aged 15 was arrested for waving a pro-independence banner.
 Police said that 10 of the arrests made were for national security related offences.

 Tong Ying-kit

-In the afternoon of 1 July 2020, Tong Ying-kit, aged 23, drove a motorcycle with the flag "Liberate Hong Kong, revolution of our times" past several police checkpoints towards police in Wan Chai, injuring three officers; the officers were briefly hospitalized, but were found to have suffered no injuries more serious than a thumb dislocation.
+In the afternoon of 1 July 2020, Tong Ying-kit, aged 23, drove a motorcycle with a flag bearing the slogan "Liberate Hong Kong, revolution of our times" past several police checkpoints towards police in Wan Chai, injuring three officers; the officers were briefly hospitalized, but were found to have suffered no injuries more serious than a thumb dislocation.
 Tong was arrested at the scene, and was the only one charged among the 10 arrested under the NSL on that day.

 Charged with "committing incitement to secession" (Article 20 and 21 of NSL) and "terrorist activities" (Article 24 of NSL) on 3 July, Tong became the first defendant under the new law.
 He was repeatedly denied bail.
 Secretary of Justice Teresa Cheng informed Tong on 5 February 2021 that his case would be tried without a jury, instead by three NSL-designated judges.
 Tong challenged Cheng's decision but was rejected by the Court of Appeal on 22 June 2021.

-The trial began on 23 June 2021, nearly a year after the incident.
+The trial began on 23 June 2021.
 Tong pleaded not guilty to all charges, including a new, alternative charge for terrorism of "dangerous driving causing grievous bodily harm", which can lead to up to seven years in prison.
 The question of whether the "Liberate Hong Kong" slogan had a separatist connotation was considered by some observers as being at the center of the case, taking up a full week of debate during the 15-day trial.
 The judges did not deliver a clear-cut verdict on it, saying that the deciding factor was the intent of the one who used the slogan.